danjwait/fprime/GpsApp/doc/GpsTutorial.md

 This application continues to make use of the [blockDrv for timing]([url](https://github.com/nasa/fprime/blob/devel/Ref/Top/Main.cpp#:~:text=void%20run1cycle()%20%7B,%7D)) as used in the Ref application as opposed to [LinuxTimer]([url](https://github.com/nasa/fprime/blob/devel/RPI/Main.cpp#:~:text=//%20Start%20the,//!%3C%2010Hz)) used in the RPi application.
 Working with your team you will need to figure out how your system will generate a timing signal.

-This applicaiton maintains the three rate groups of the Ref application.
+This application maintains the three rate groups of the Ref application.
 These [rate groups]([url](https://nasa.github.io/fprime/UsersGuide/best/rate-group.html)) can be used to drive a set of one or more components at the rate for the group.

 The Gps component is included as an Active component:
 ```